How To Hike Devils Bridge Trail In Sedona, Arizona

 Is Devils Bridge Trail worth it?

-Devils Bridge Trail is worth it if you’re into photography or social media.
+Honestly, we think Devils Bridge Trail is only worth it if you’re very interested in photography or social media.
 Otherwise, there are better hikes in Sedona with easier parking and far fewer crowds.
-The iconic bridge photo is great but we were underwhelmed by hike overall.
+The iconic bridge photo is great but overall we were left underwhelmed by hiking trail as a whole.

-We hope this guide to hiking Devils Bridge Trail helps with planning your visit to Sedona, Arizona!
+We hope our guide to hiking Devils Bridge Trail helps with planning your visit to Sedona!

 Happy Hiking,